tetherless-world/kleio/README.md

 Getting Started
 ---------------

+Kleio can be installed from PyPi using the pip installer:

+    $ pip install kleio

-With kleio it is easy to create PROV records and output them as PROV-O.
+From kleio use the prov module to generate PROV records and output PROV-O.

 ```python
 from kleio import prov